seoeka/online-news/README.md

 # Overview
 Online News is an application designed to provide users with a seamless experience in accessing the latest and most relevant news articles.
-This application is powered by a robust database named db_news, ensuring a comprehensive collection of articles spanning various topics.
+This application is powered by a robust database named `db_news`, ensuring a comprehensive collection of articles spanning various topics.

 ## **Built with**